A little bit about me…

 Christopher pursued a Bachelor of Music at Wilfrid Laurier University, studying with Lori Gemmell and Sharlene Wallace.
 Throughout their four years at Laurier, they expanded their knowledge of classical and contemporary music, modern harp techniques, and collaborated with talents like the Waterloo Chamber Orchestra, FUSE Opera Company, Greater Toronto Philharmonic Orchestra, and Richmond Hill Philharmonic Orchestra.
 Christopher premiered five pieces for flute and harp through the Wilfrid Laurier Association of Music Creators Composer Concert Series, marking the beginning of their passion for new music and experimental theatre.

-Photo by Carla Ng
+Photo by Kit McCarthy

 Tuxedo: Diving Bell 2 by Hannah Kendall